🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 Click any card to reveal the answer.
+Covers the full Finmagine Portfolio Manager architecture.

-Here is a scenario that happens to multi-broker investors constantly.
+Here is the scenario that happens to multi-broker investors constantly.
 You hold INFY at two brokers.
 You bought the first tranche at ₹1,600 in Zerodha during a dip six months ago.
 Three months later, INFY broke out and you bought a second tranche at ₹1,900 in Upstox.
 The price is now ₹1,780.

 | Entry | Broker | Buy Price | LTP | P&L% | Status |